-NOTE: If your application to a special project is not accepted, you will have to submit another proposal to another project that still has space.
+Notes: If your application to a special project is not accepted, you will have to submit another proposal to another project that still has space.
 The deadline for the second round of research proposal applications will be announced shortly after the results of the first round are announced.

-★ You will present your Research Proposal in Introduction to Academic Research as part of your course requirements in December 2018.
+★ You will present your Research Proposal in Introduction to Academic Research as part of your course requirements in December 2020.
 You will receive an award if your presentation is selected as the best proposal among CRPS 1st year students.

-Grade Notification Period
+7. Grade Notification Period

-Successful students will receive 4 credits by "Introduction to On-site Research I and II".
-Additionally, you will receive 2 credits for each "Introduction to On-site Research Summer Session" if any.
-Please note that the grade notification date varies depending on the term in which the courses are offered as follow.
-Especially, students who are planning to study abroad or take a leave of absence in AY 2019 should be aware of it.
+Successful students will receive 4 credits by "Introduction to On-site Research I / II".
+In addition, students who have taken "Introduction to On-site Research Summer Session" will receive 2 credits.

+Please note that the grade notification dates vary depending on the term in which the course is offered.
+Therefore, especially, students who are planning to study abroad or take a leave of absence in AY 2021 should keep in mind this note when choosing a project.

 Terms Term Grade Notification Period

 Introduction to On-site Research I Spring Early September

 Introduction to On-site Research II Fall

 Introduction to On-site Research Summer Summer Intensive Early March

-Session IV
+Session (Guest/Host) IV

-List of Special Projects AY 2019
+List of Special Projects AY 2021

-Project Name Maximum Capacity Research Area Maximum Capacity for CRPS students Language to be used in class Language to be used at field Introductio n to On-site Research Sumner Session (Guest) Introductio n to On-site Research Sumner Session (Host) 1 Osaka 15 Multi-level Governance Regional Economy and Development Sustainable Urban Recruited together with PSc major students Japanese Policy Multi-level Governance Regional Economy and 2 Nara 13 Development Sustainable Urban Policy 2 Japanese Japanese Offered 3 Shinsyu Azumino 15 Multi-level Governance Regional Economy and Development 3 Japanese Japanese Offered Sustainable Urban Policy Multi-level Governance 4 Spain 13 Regional Economy and Development Sustainable Urban Policy 3 Japanese Spanish Offered 5 Philippines 15 Regional Economy and Development Sustainable Urban 4 Japanese English Offered Policy Multi-level Governance Regional Economy and Recruited together English 6 Thailand 20 Development Sustainable Urban Policy with PSc major students English (Thai) Offered Offered 7 Taiwan 10 Multi-level Governance Regional Economy and Development Sustainable Urban Policy 2 Japanese Japanese Chinese Offered Offered 8 Oregon 12 Multi-level Governance Regional Economy and Development Sustainable Urban Policy 6 Japanese English English Offered
+Project Name Maximu m Capacity Research Area Maximum Capacity for CRPS students Language to be used in class Required Japanese Level Language to be used at field Introduction to On-site Research Sumner Session (Guest) Introduction to On-site Research Sumner Session (Host) 1 Ibaraki 20 Multi-level Governance Regional Economy and Development Sustainable Urban Policy 5 Japanese N3~2 Japanese Offered 2 Indonesia 13 Multi-level Governance Regional Economy and Development Sustainable Urban Policy 3 Japanese N5~4 Indonesian Offered Offered 3 Thailand 20 Multi-level Governance Regional Economy and Development Sustainable Urban Policy Recruited together with PSc major students English English (Thai) Offered Offered 6 China 15~20 Multi-level Governance Regional Economy and Development Sustainable Urban Policy 3 Japanese N3~1 Chinese Offered 7 Oregon 14 Multi-level Governance Regional Economy and Development Sustainable Urban Policy 6 English English Offered Offered